GuillaumeAllain/pandotfiles/examples/spieman/main.md

 ## Formatting Equations

 Equations may appear inline with the text, if they are simple, short, and not of major importance; for example, $\beta = b/r$.
 Important equations appear on their own line.
 Such equations are centered.
-For example, \`\`The expression for the field of view is
+For example, The expression for the field of view is \`\`The expression for the field of view is
 \begin{equation}
 \label{eq:fov}
 2 a = \frac{(b + 1)}{3c} \, ,
 \end{equation}
-where $a$ is the ...''
-Principal equations are numbered, with the equation number placed within parentheses and right justified.
+where $a$ is the ...\'\' Principal equations are numbered, with the equation number placed within parentheses and right justified.

 Equations are considered to be part of a sentence and should be punctuated accordingly.
 In the above example, a comma appears after the equation because the next line is a subordinate clause.
 If the equation ends the sentence, a period should follow the equation.
 The line following an equation should not be indented unless it is meant to start a new paragraph.
 Indentation after an equation is avoided in LaTeX by not leaving a blank line between the equation and the subsequent text.

-References to equations include the equation number in parentheses, for example, `Equation~(\ref{eq:fov}) shows ...'' or`Combining Eqs.\~(2) and (3), we obtain...''
-Note that the word `Equation'' is spelled out if it begins a sentence, but is abbreviated as`Eq.'' otherwise.
+References to equations include the equation number in parentheses, for example, \`\`Equation (\ref{eq:fov}) shows ...\'\' or \`\`Combining Eqs.
+(2) and (3), we obtain...\'\' Note that the word \`\`Equation\'\' is spelled out if it begins a sentence, but is abbreviated as \`\`Eq.\'\' otherwise.
 Using a tilde in the LaTeX source file between two characters avoids unwanted line breaks, for example between \`\`Eq.'' and the following equation number..

 ## Formatting Theorems